 Americans are very independent people and most of us were raised to be that way from a very young age.
 We are taught to be self-reliant, full of self-esteem and self-confidence.
-Somewhere along the way our self-awareness makes us realize that we cannot do it our selves.
-Our own understanding leads us astray and the house of cards we’ve tried so carefully to build our self falls apart.
+Somewhere along the way our self-awareness makes us realize that we cannot do it ourselves.
+Our own understanding leads us astray and the house of cards we’ve tried so carefully to build ourselves falls apart.
 All this time, God is waiting for us to come to Him for wisdom and guidance.
 He sees us fail and wants to share His wisdom with us, if only we’d ask.
 Yes, the God of the universe longs to have a relationship with YOU!

 WISDOM: An understanding of truth that guides your actions